revbayes/revbayes.github.io/tutorials/brownian/index.md

 -   Run the model.

--   using ‘Tracer‘, visualize the posterior distribution on the rate parameter ‘sigma‘
+-   using `Tracer`, visualize the posterior distribution on the rate parameter `sigma`

 -   calculate the 95% credible interval for the rate of evolution of the log of body mass ($\sigma$)